GrimAnticheat/Grim/README.md

 * All systems are designed to be highly secure and mathematically impossible to bypass
 * For example, the prediction engine knows all possible movements and cannot be bypassed
-* Shortcuts have not been taken and all possible scenarios are implemented without exemptions.